8th August 2025

 Sutton Bank

 How would you like to see the ‘finest view in England’ for free?
 That’s exactly how the vista from Sutton Bank was described by Yorkshire icon James Herriot, and who are we to disagree?
 When you get to the top, you’ll be able to look out over the Vale of Mowbray and the Vale of York with the life-giving greenery popping out for miles all around.
-It’s a joy just getting there with access on one of the five walking trails or three cycling routes from the National Park Centre.

 Sutton Bank National Park Centre, Sutton Bank, Thirsk, North Yorkshire, YO7 2EH.
+Access to the area is free, but car parking starts from £3.80 for two hours.

 Janet’s Foss

-It’s only small, but Janet’s Foss is one mightily picturesque waterfall.
-Just a short walk from Malham, it takes Gordale Beck over a limestone lip before thundering down 16 feet into a deep pool below.
 Named after Janet, Queen of the Fairies, it was said she lived in the cave covered by the waterfall.
 In fact, the pool and waterfall are best known nearby as a former sheep dip used by local farmers – don’t worry, the sheep are long gone these days.

 Janet’s Foss, Gordale Lane, Malham, North Yorkshire, BD23 4DA.
+Access to the area is free, but car parking starts from £3.80 for two hours.

 Sheffield Winter Gardens